Hadrien-Cr/Hadrien-Cr..github.io/_posts/2024-04-14-BayesianOptimization.md

 ### What Acquisition Functions to Choose?

-An acquisition function should only take the current distribution estimates of the function's values as input.
-A simple approach is to value the zones of the domain where the estimate $ \mu(x) $ is high, but the score should also be high if the estimate is uncertain.
+<p>An acquisition function should only take the current distribution estimates of the function's values as input.
+A simple approach is to value the zones of the domain where the estimate \( \mu(x) \) is high, but the score should also be high if the estimate is uncertain.</p>

 Here is a list of common acquisition functions:

-- **UCB (Upper Confidence Bound):** The most optimistic.
+UCB (Upper Confidence Bound): The most optimistic.

   $$
   \text{Score: } UCB(x) = \mu(x) + k \sigma(x)